conversationai/perspectiveapi/score_normalization.md

   or low score.
 Normalization should make all our models' score ranges more consistent with each other.

-Once the migration to normalized scores is complete, future attribute updates should be less disruptive, models will be more consistent across the API, and the score values can be more accurately interpreted as probabilites.
+Once the migration to normalized scores is complete, future model updates should be less disruptive, models will be more consistent across the API, and the score values can be more accurately interpreted as probabilites.

 ### Implementation details